Top 13 Venture Capital Firms Powering the Future of Energy Startups

 3. Blue Bear Capital

-Blue Bear Capital, based in Los Angeles, is a venture capital firm that supports companies applying AI and data-driven technologies to energy infrastructures.
-Founded in 2016, the firm is a multistage investor, providing capital from seed rounds all the way to late-stage venture.
+Blue Bear Capital is a Los Angeles-based firm that backs companies applying AI and data-driven technologies to energy infrastructure.
+They invest across the full lifecycle of a company, from seed rounds to late-stage venture.

 Industries of focus: CleanTech, Energy, Industrial, Infrastructure, SaaS, Software